 Why You Should Open Up Your Fire

-The introduction of central heating brought about a trend of closing up fireplaces and installing either gas or electric fires in their place.
+When we first got central heating brought about a trend of closing up fireplaces and installing either gas or electric fires in their place.
 That, or ridding homes completely of the character of a fireplace altogether.
-Now, though, in a time when we are becoming more conscious of expenditure and the efficiency levels of our home, it may be time to reconsider those past decisions.
+In a time when we are becoming more conscious of expenditure and the efficiency levels of our home, it may be time to reconsider those past decisions.

 Mark Humphrey, President of Fireplace Warehouse ETC, says: “For well over 200,000 years, mankind has gathered around a fire for food, warmth, and protection from the demons of the night.
 That tribalism lives in all of us, and is most experienced today at the foot of a fireplace.
 The primary benefit of a fireplace is that it acts as a focal point for family and friends to gather around to share drinks, lifetime experiences, and so much more.
 With all the unique architectural fireplace designs that exist nowadays, the décor of your home can be greatly enhanced by your choice.
 It’s much more than something to provide you with low-cost heating; it embodies your unique tastes and places them on display for all to enjoy.”